Top Rated

 Secure checkout|Prime eligible

 Price may vary.
-Last updated: Dec 28, 2025
+Last updated: Aug 17, 2026

 Expert Overview

 The Minelab GPZ 7000 represents Minelab's commitment to delivering reliable metal detection technology.
-Operating at ZVT technology, this professional-grade detector has earned its 4.1-star rating from over 6 verified users—a testament to its real-world performance.
+Operating at ZVT technology, this professional-grade detector has earned its 4.8-star rating from over 6 verified users—a testament to its real-world performance.

 Frequency